zachmshort/hammerspoon/README.md

 }
 ```

 Note: The app names must match the official application names exactly.
+And based on Apple Documentation you are not allowed to remap the native tabbing behaviors (cmd + tab).

 ## Using with a Programmable Keyboard

-If you have a programmable keyboard like a Moonlander:
+If you have a programmable keyboard:

 1. Configure a key on your keyboard to send the key combinations you've defined in Hammerspoon
 2. For a single key solution, map a key to send: